 Class B cemetery trusts are responsible for the selection and nomination of candidates for appointment to the trust.

 Each Class B trust is responsible for:

-- setting the selection criteria for each vacancy to ensure that new members fill existing skill gaps and the trust has an appropriate mix of skills, experience and perspectives
+- developing a position description, reviewing the trust’s skills matrix, and setting the selection criteria for each vacancy to ensure that new members fill existing skill gaps and the trust has an appropriate mix of skills, experience and perspectives

 - conducting interviews